QuarTheDev/windows-upgrade-cli/README.md

 - Choose between Home, Pro, Education, or Enterprise
 - Works on Windows 10 and up (tested on Windows 11)
 - Automatically creates a restore point before installation
+- Automatic simple installation or verbose manual installation
-- Fairly simple to run and execute
+- Simple to run and execute

 ### Disadvantages

 - No proper error-catching
-- *Lots* of inefficient code
+- Inefficient code
-- No proper documentation
+- No wiki (yet)
-- Possible data loss

 ### DISCLAIMER

-**I'm not responsible for any damage this script does.** In the end, **you** are the one who chooses to run it.
-Understand the risks involved with this tool.
+**I'm not responsible for any damage this script does.** In the end, **you** are the one who chose to run it.
+Understand the risks involved with this tool:

+ - Possible product key loss

 ### ✨ **Installation** ✨ <sup><sub>For *one* machine</sub></sup>

+**Method 1 - Stable**
 Press `⊞ + S` to open the Search menu, and type `wt`, right click and press Run as Administrator.

 Once you've done that, copy the following script into the terminal: